Getting a DUI in Tennessee Could Lead to Severe Consequences

 Changes to the law for repeat offenders

 There is currently a bill in the legislature called the “Recidivism Reduction Act.”
 The bill, lauded by Governor Bill Haslam, focuses less on punishing repeat offenders and more on helping the addiction which compels them.
 In short, it lessens the minimum mandatory jail time in favor of a drug and alcohol treatment program.

 This is an important step for our legislature to take, as it recognizes that addiction is an illness.
 However, unless the bill passes repeat offenders face the strictest laws and harshest punishments Tennessee can mete out.
-As a criminal defense attorney, I understand how these punishments can steal years of your life away from you.
-I am relentless in my defense of your rights, always striving to have the charges dropped entirely.
-In cases where I cannot have your charges dropped, I use my masterful negotiation skills to have them reduced to lesser charges, ensuring that you can start a new chapter in your life as easily and quickly as possible.
+As criminal defense attorneys, we understand how these punishments can steal years of your life away from you.
+We are relentless in our defense of your rights, always striving to have the charges dropped entirely.
+In cases where we cannot have your charges dropped, we use our masterful negotiation skills to have them reduced to lesser charges, ensuring that you can start a new chapter in your life as easily and quickly as possible.

 Putting Maryville drivers’ rights first

 Facing a DUI conviction is hard; choosing the right lawyer isn’t.
-When you work with my firm, Shepherd and Associates, P.C., you work with an attorney directly.
-Please call 865.225.9655 or fill out my contact form to schedule an appointment.
-Let me hear your side of the story.
+When you work with Shepherd and Associates, P.C., you work with an attorney directly.
+Please call 865.225.9655 or fill out our contact form to schedule an appointment.
+Let us hear your side of the story.